 Is Romania safe?

-There is no travel advisory or travel warning in Romania.
-Despite the Russian invasion of Ukraine and other events that have transpired globally, Romania, a beautiful European country, remains one of the safest countries in Central and Eastern Europe.
-According to the Global Peace Index, Romania is a peaceful nation, even making it one of the safest countries in Europe.
-If you're considering moving to Romania, you'd be interested to know that the country ranks 26/162, making it a top choice for a solo trip or even living in Romania.
+There are no travel advisories or warnings in Romania.
+Despite Russia's invasion of Ukraine and other world events, Romania, a lovely European country, is still one of the safest in Central and Eastern Europe.
+According to the Global Peace Index, Romania is a peaceful country, ranking as one of the safest in Europe.
+If you're thinking about moving to Romania, you might be interested to hear that the country rates 31/163, making it an excellent choice for a single trip or possibly remaining here.

 https://ro.pinterest.com/pin/726486983631138413/